ItEndsWithTens/Quinstance/README.txt

   1 : Postfix
   2 : None

-replace0X - Replace - string, default ""
+replaceXX - Replace - string, default ""
   A replacement parameter that takes the form of $variable value.
 For example, set this field to $brightness 750 and any occurrence of $brightness inside the Filename map will be replaced with 750 when the instances are collapsed.
-  Materials can also be replaced, with #.
+  Materials can also be replaced, with the # symbol.
 For example, setting a replacement variable to #SKY1 DOPEFISH will retexture any surfaces in the Filename map, replacing the classic purple sky with everyone's favorite goofy fish.
 If you need more than ten replacements, don't forget you can turn off SmartEdit (if applicable) and add keys manually: replace11, replace12, etc.

 For more information about func_instances as they're implemented in the Source